 How to Infuse Digital Literacy Throughout the Curriculum

 So how are we doing on the push to teach “digital literacy” across the K12 school spectrum?
 From my perspective as a school-based technology coach and history teacher, I’d say not as well as we might wish – in part because our traditional approach to curriculum and instruction wants to sort everything into its place.
 Digital literacy is defined as “the ability to effectively and critically navigate, evaluate, and create information using a range of digital technologies.”
-This is often because most institutions already have rigorous, established curricula with little wiggle room – and this is especially true in schools subject to state and federal testing.
-Evaluating online content is a research skill Administrators often tell me they cannot meet new digital literacy requirements because they cannot add a “digital literacy” course or requirement.
-For example, when my students do research in US History, they are not only allowed but encouraged to use online content.
+Many educational and business professional cite is as a critical 21st century skill.

 'Digital literacy is a complex and contested term.
 It is often understood as the ability to participate in a range of critical and creative practices that involve understanding, sharing and creating meaning with different kinds of technology and media ...'
 This made me realise that I needed to change my thinking - and the website page!
 It's taken me a long while getting around to it - and now it is a relatively naked page waiting to be dressed.

 Education technology standards to transform learning and teaching The time for major change in education is now.
 In a world where rapid advances in technology have a profound impact on the ways we work, communicate and live, education has struggled to keep pace.